MP Estate Planning UK

 Using losses and keeping transaction records

-Losses can be set against gains.
-That reduces a beneficiary’s overall liability on later disposals.
+Allowable losses can be set against gains in the same tax year, and any unused losses can be carried forward indefinitely to offset future gains.
+That can reduce a beneficiary’s overall CGT liability on later disposals.

 Keep clear records from day one.
-Save wallet histories, exchange statements, disposal dates, sterling values and fee details.
-Good records make reporting on capital gains simpler for individuals and help avoid mistakes with gains tax.
+Save wallet histories, exchange statements, disposal dates, sterling values and transaction fee details.
+The current CGT annual exempt amount is just £3,000, so even modest gains above that threshold become reportable.
+Good records make Self Assessment reporting simpler and help avoid costly mistakes.

 Compliance, reporting and future changes that affect crypto estates